 Food security project: Improving individual and household food security outcomes in South Australia

-The South Australian Department for Communities and Social Inclusion (DCSI) and the Department for Health and Ageing (DHA) are currently undertaking a project in collaboration with partners in the charitable food relief and community sectors to co-design an optimal charitable food system to address food insecurity in South Australia and improve client outcomes.
+The South Australian Department for Communities and Social Inclusion (DCSI) and the Department for Health and Ageing (DHA) have undertaken a project in collaboration with partners in the charitable food relief and community sectors to co-design an optimal charitable food system to address food insecurity in South Australia and improve client outcomes.

-The project will be shaped by extensive engagement with the charitable food relief and community sectors, clients of charitable food relief and academic experts in food security through a number of activities, including:
+The project has been shaped by extensive engagement with the charitable food relief and community sectors, clients of charitable food relief and academic experts in food security through a number of activities, including:

-- A food security literature review undertaken by academics from Curtin University and Flinders University (completed 2016);
+- A food security literature review undertaken by academics from Curtin University and Flinders University (October 2016)

-- A survey of food relief providers (completed September 2017);
+- A survey of food relief providers (September 2017)

-- A research project to gain insight into the lived experience of food relief clients (October – November 2017); and
+- A research project undertaken by Flinders University and Curtin University to gain insight into the lived experience of food relief clients (October–December 2017)

-For any queries about this project, please send an email to DCSI.AffordableLivingPrograms@sa.gov.au
+For any queries about this project, please email: DCSI.AffordableLivingPrograms@sa.gov.au

 Charter of Affordability